phillydotnet/Presentations/2023/0118-dotnet/README.md

 ## .NET Encryption
 Alan Silverblatt - Consultant

+### Slides
+Slides and Code can be found at: http://silverblatt.net/encryption.htm

 - definition of encryption terminology
 - a quick history of encryption
 - overview of the two main types of encryption (symmetric and asymmetric)